 I chose to take my classic portrait style and fuse it with the pain that pushed me to start painting.
 I was 15 when my parents divorced and painting was my refuge.
 Every time I would find myself thinking about what was happening to my family, I would go to my garage and start painting; that was the beginning of the greatest adventure of my life.

-The progression of this series emerged from a desire to push myself out of my comfort zone.
+The progression of the series emerged from a desire to push myself out of my comfort zone.
 My previous work is rather strict in creating clean and crisp lines, I sought a break from that style by allowing myself to make mistakes and not apologize.

 This change in direction gave me the confidence to deviate from the norms of society and pursue the beauty within.
-It taught me to take risks, find beauty, and that pain is meant to be embraced rather than repressed.
+It taught me to take risks, find beauty, and most importantly, that pain is meant to be embraced rather than repressed.
 This series is an embodiment of myself as an artist.